lokixshr/Skill-Swap-Odoo/README.md

 The development server will start, and the app will be live at http://localhost:5173 (or another port shown in the terminal).

 ## 🧩 Editing the Code

-You can edit this project using:
+-You can edit this project using:

-VS Code or any other IDE
+-VS Code or any other IDE

-GitHub Web Interface (click the pencil icon on any file)
+-GitHub Web Interface (click the pencil icon on any file)

-GitHub Codespaces (launch a full online IDE environment)
+-GitHub Codespaces (launch a full online IDE environment)

-Any changes you make can be committed and pushed to update the repository.
+-Any changes you make can be committed and pushed to update the repository.

 ## 💡 Features
 ### 👤 User Profile

-Name, location (optional), profile photo (optional)
+-Name, location (optional), profile photo (optional)

-List of skills offered
+-List of skills offered

-List of skills wanted
+-List of skills wanted

-Availability (e.g., weekends, evenings)
+-Availability (e.g., weekends, evenings)

-Public or private profile toggle
+-Public or private profile toggle

 ### 🔍 Skill Browsing & Searching

-Browse users by skill (e.g., “Photoshop”, “Excel”)
+-Browse users by skill (e.g., “Photoshop”, “Excel”)

-Filter by availability or interest
+-Filter by availability or interest

 ### 🔁 Skill Swap System

-Send swap requests
+-Send swap requests

-Accept or reject incoming requests
+-Accept or reject incoming requests

-View current and pending swap statuses
+-View current and pending swap statuses

-Cancel unaccepted swap offers
+-Cancel unaccepted swap offers

-Rate or give feedback after swaps
+-Rate or give feedback after swaps

 ### 🔒 Admin Role

-Admins have platform-wide control with the following abilities:
+-Admins have platform-wide control with the following abilities:

-Reject inappropriate or spammy skill descriptions
+-Reject inappropriate or spammy skill descriptions

-Ban users violating platform policies
+-Ban users violating platform policies

-Monitor all swap activity (pending, accepted, cancelled)
+-Monitor all swap activity (pending, accepted, cancelled)

-Send platform-wide announcements (feature updates, downtime alerts)
+-Send platform-wide announcements (feature updates, downtime alerts)

-Download reports on:
+-Download reports on:

-User activity
+-User activity

-Feedback logs
+-Feedback logs

-Swap statistics
+-Swap statistics

 ## 🌐 Deployment

 To deploy this project manually:

 Build the project: